Last Updated on

 - If, however, you established good rapport during the interview, then you’ll probably be able to check in using the same tone and manner of the conversation you had (Remember: interviewing is conversing!).

-- Ask it it’s okay.
+- Ask if it’s okay.
 Surprisingly, many people don’t end the interview with some simple questions such as “when do you expect to make a decision” or “may I call you in a week to check on how the process is going”.
 Plan your actions based on the answers.

 - Double-check names and titles before you contact the interviewer(s).
 You did ask for their business cards, right?
-Nothing spells doom for your prospects more than misspelling the H.R. manager’s name, for example.
+Nothing spells doom for your prospects more than misspelling the hiring manager’s name, for example.
 So much for convincing this employer that you’re “a detail-oriented professional”.

 - Do send thank-you notes.
 Yes, it may be quaint and a bit old school, but a neatly hand-written “thank you” is still likely to make a good impression.
 Alternatively, a typed thank-you letter in which you briefly reiterate your interest in the position and provide additional relevant detail regarding your value offering for the position will likely also be well received.
 Knowing your audience will also help you avoid sending paper to someone who does nothing but process paperwork.
 Email is probably preferable for him/her.

 - Clear up any miscommunication/address specific questions or concerns that you’re not sure you handled adequately.
 Don’t leave the interviewer with any misperception.

 - Spel chcek.
 We really don’t have to mention this, right?